Skip to main content

 instructions: `

-and violations of best practices.
-Be thorough — your job is to find everything wrong.
+problems, and violations of best practices.
+Your job is to find

 `,